Nicole Kidman AMC Theatres commercial: Production

+Kidman seated and lit from behind by colorful lights emanating from a movie projector.
+A raised platform was constructed inside the theater to achieve this effect.

 The commercial was directed by brothers Jeff Cronenweth and Tim Cronenweth.
 Kidman suggested the duo after having worked with Jeff Cronenweth on the 2021 film Being the Ricardos.
 Kidman also selected friend and screenwriter Billy Ray to write the commercial's script.
 Kidman had previously worked with Ray on the 2015 film Secret in Their Eyes.
 Barkley Inc. worked with AMC on the campaign.

-The ad was shot at the AMC cineplex in Porter Ranch, a suburb north of Los Angeles, during a single weekend while Kidman was on a break from filming Being the Ricardos.
+The ad was shot at the AMC cineplex in Porter Ranch, a suburb north of Los Angeles.
 An elevated platform was constructed for Kidman to sit on to achieve a shot where beams of light from the movie projector play around her head.

 The ad was conceived at a time when AMC Theatres, and movie theaters as a whole, appeared to be in a precarious situation, with audience numbers still far below levels from before the COVID-19 pandemic (see Impact of the COVID-19 pandemic on cinema).
-Kidman's husband Keith Urban explained that it was "a no-brainer" for Kidman to participate in the commercial since "she loves movies" and it was a way to help the theater because of the pandemic.
+Kidman's husband Keith Urban explained that it was "a no-brainer" for Kidman to participate in the commercial since "she loves movies" and it was a way to help theater because of the pandemic.
 According to Variety, AMC spent $25 million on the ad campaign, with television airtime being the highest expense.

-The 60-second commercial was also edited down to 30- and 15-second versions.
+The 60-second commercial was also edited down to 30 and 15-second versions.

 Release

 The ad began airing on television in September 2021.
-It was also played at AMC's 600 United States theater locations, as well as in nine European countries through Odeon Cinemas Group after the coming attractions.
+It was also played at AMC 600 United States theater locations, as well as in nine European countries through Odeon Cinemas Group after the coming attractions.
 According to AMC, this was the first national ad campaign from a movie theater chain.